Kinship care support and allowances

 We will also provide financial assistance where you and the child are eligible.
 Currently, we assess eligibility based on the following two categories:

-- informal carers can also be eligible.
-This happens when the child is not currently a ‘looked after’ child, but is subject to a section 11 Order under the Children (Scotland) Act 1995 and was 'looked after’ at some point
+• informal kinship carers can also be eligible.
+For example, when the child is not currently a ‘looked after’ child but is subject to a section 11 Order under the Children (Scotland) Act 1995 and was 'looked after’ at some point.

 Allowance rates